dotnet/docs/docs/core/extensions/configuration-providers.md

 - With Visual Studio: Exit and restart Visual Studio.
 - With the CLI: Start a new command window and enter `dotnet run`.

-Call <xref:Microsoft.Extensions.Configuration.EnvironmentVariablesExtensions.AddEnvironmentVariables> with a string to specify a prefix for environment variables:
+Call <xref:Microsoft.Extensions.Configuration.EnvironmentVariablesExtensions.AddEnvironmentVariables%2A> with a string to specify a prefix for environment variables:

 :::code language="csharp" source="snippets/configuration/console-env/Program.cs" highlight="16-17":::